-- PRINT Image Matching III Compatible (page 185) Images include PRINT Image Matching III data (mode setting and other camera setup information).
-A printer that supports PRINT Image Matching III reads this data and adjusts the printed image accordingly, so your images come out just the way you intended when you recorded them. - DCF Data Storage (page 199)
+- PRINT Image Matching III Compatible (page 198) Images include PRINT Image Matching III data (mode setting and other camera setup information).
+A printer that supports PRINT Image Matching III reads this data and adjusts the printed image accordingly, so your images come out just the way you intended when you recorded them. - Transfer images to a computer simply by connecting the camera (pages 199, 209)